SFU-Archives/atom-guidelines-processing-resources/archival-description/restrictions-on-access.md

 - `Restricted in whole` = file / item can only be accessed via research agreement.
 - `Closed` = file / item can only be accessed by SFU staff for an SFU business purpose (typically because it contains legal advice).

-You can elaborate with more narrative if required.
-- But be aware that a narrative note will not display attractively in file or item lists in reports and finding aids.
+Narrative notes on restrictions should be avoided at this level: text will not display attractively in file or item lists in reports and finding aids.
-- Narrative notes on restrictions should be avoided at this level.

 ## Informal access reviews
 Reviews of `pending review` files and items should be documented in the general [Rights](rights.md) field.